zsxkib/diffusion-pipe/README.md

 - Full fine tune support for:
     - Flux
 - LoRA support for:
-    - Flux, LTX-Video, HunyuanVideo
+    - SDXL, Flux, LTX-Video, HunyuanVideo
 - Useful metrics logged to Tensorboard
 - Compute metrics on a held-out eval set, for measuring generalization
 - Training state checkpointing and resuming from checkpoint
 - Efficient multi-process, multi-GPU pre-caching of latents and text embeddings
 - Easily add support for new models by implementing a single subclass

+## Recent changes
+- 2024-01-17
+  - For HunyuanVideo VAE when loaded via the ```vae_path``` option, fixed incorrect tiling sample size.
+The training loss is now moderately lower overall.
+Quality of trained LoRAs should be improved, but the improvement is likely minor.
+  - You should update any cached latents made before this change.
+Delete the cache directory inside the dataset directories, or run the training script with the ```--regenerate_cache``` command line option.
+- 2024-01-13
+  - Basic SDXL support.
+LoRA only.
+Many options present in other training scripts are not implemented.
+If you want more features added, PRs are welcome.

 ## Windows support
-There are reports that it doesn't work on Windows.
+It will be difficult or impossible to make training work on native Windows.
 This is because Deepspeed only has [partial Windows support](https://github.com/microsoft/DeepSpeed/blob/master/blogs/windows/08-2024/README.md).
-However, at least one user was able to get it running and training successfully on Windows Subsystem for Linux, specifically WSL 2.
+Deepspeed is a hard requirement because the entire training script is built around Deepspeed pipeline parallelism.
+However, it will work on Windows Subsystem for Linux, specifically WSL 2.
 If you must use Windows I recommend trying WSL 2.

 ## Installing
 Clone the repository: